-See note below regarding permission
+\See note below regarding permission

-The QUICK website is a teaching aid for Key Stages 2 and 3, and in particular years 5, 6 and 7.
-It aims to help children evaluate the information they find on the internet, by using fictional examples, quizzes and puzzles to encourage children to explore the concepts around information quality.
+The QUICK website is a teaching aid to help young people evaluate the information they find on the internet.
+It consists of fictional examples, quizzes and puzzles to allow young people to explore the concepts around information quality.
 Although many examples are health related, the concepts can be used with any subjects that require information skills.